Is 4GB of RAM sufficient for Windows 11?

 My PC has 4 GB of RAM.
 What should I do?

-But if you want to migrate to Windows 11 at all costs, there is a solution for you tohave more RAM on your computer.
-Please note that this solution applies to stationary computers.
+But if you absolutely want to migrate to Windows 11, there is a solution to allow you tohave more RAM on your computer.
+Please note, this solution applies to desktop computers.

-Indeed, on a laptop this is most of the time impossible and it requires above all a lot of control that you probably do not have.
+In fact, on a laptop this is most of the time impossible and it requires a lot of expertise that you probably don't have.
 If so, well, there won't be much more to do than stay on Windows 10.

 But on a stationary computer you will be able to increase your RAM quite easily.
 Indeed, you can buy RAM sticks which will then allow you to gain more RAM and avoid you a lot of trouble.